|Built by:||Kappel Samson|

 |In 1990 the District Department of Tourism moved into the restored building.|

-Today, plaques commemorate the dead of the Jewish victims who has lived in Gunzenhausen at the former Jewish slaughterhouse.
-Hardly any of these people have their own grave, so this is the only place where their name is written in public.
+Memorial plaques at the former Jewish slaughterhouse commemorate the Jewish victims from Gunzenhausen.
+Hardly any of these people have their own grave, so it is the only place where they are written down publicly as victims.

-Jewish visitors are looking for the names of her ancestors.
+Jewish visitors are looking for the names of their ancestors.